GabrielGuelsi/weatherapp/README.md

 # Weather App
+THIS PROJECT WAS CREATED BY: GABRIEL GUELSI SALES 2023345 AND JOAO GABRIEL PEREIRA 2023328

 A beautiful and responsive weather application built with React Native and Expo, featuring dynamic weather backgrounds and animations.
 The app works on both mobile devices and web browsers.